WillLillis/lspresso-shot/README.md

 ## Dependencies:

 Neovim must be available on your `$PATH`.
 See the project's [documentation][nvim-install-docs] for installation instructions.
-(TODO: Figure out what versions are compatible)
+Versions at or later than 517ecb85f58ed6ac8b4d5443931612e75e7c7dc2 are necessary.

 ## Examples: